Coursera acquires Rhyme Softworks, unveils Coursera Labs

-Coursera, an online learning portal that offers 14 degrees and 3,600 courses from 190 university and industry partners, today announced that it’s acquired Rhyme Softworks, a software startup developing what it describes as a platform for hands-on projects.
-The terms of the deal weren’t disclosed, but Coursera CEO Jeff Maggioncalda said that Rhyme’s soon-to-be-expanded Bulgaria offices will extend Cousera’s capabilities by adding customizable assignments that run in pre-configured Windows or Linux environments.
+Coursera, an online learning portal that offers 14 degrees and 3,600 courses from 190 university and industry partners, today announced that it has acquired Rhyme Softworks, a software startup developing what it describes as a platform for hands-on projects.
+Terms of the deal weren’t disclosed, but Coursera CEO Jeff Maggioncalda said Rhyme’s soon-to-be-expanded Bulgaria offices will extend Cousera’s capabilities by adding customizable assignments that run in preconfigured Windows or Linux environments.

 “With Rhyme’s virtual machines, beginner to intermediate-level learners can follow along with self-paced or live guided sessions while simultaneously completing a project or assignment,” wrote Maggioncalda.
-“Rhyme truly embraces the concept of “learn by doing” and, moving forward.”
+“Rhyme truly embraces the concept of “’earn by doing’ and ‘moving forward.'”

-Coinciding with the announcement, Coursera took the wraps off of Coursera Labs, a feature that’ll enable partners to make standalone or course-integrated programming projects using Jupyter Notebook, RStudio, VS Code, cloud software consoles, or almost any other native desktop app.
+Coinciding with the announcement, Coursera took the wraps off Coursera Labs, a feature that will enable partners to make standalone or course-integrated programming projects using Jupyter Notebook, RStudio, VS Code, cloud software consoles, or almost any other native desktop app.
 In addition to programming, Labs will allow educators to create custom apps designed to reinforce skills in business, marketing, and humanities.

 The University of London, a pilot partner for Coursera Labs, added an app called Sleuth to its Computer Programming course that tasks students with writing code to solve interactive puzzles.
 Separately, the University of Michigan and the University of Illinois plan to tap Labs for upcoming Coursera content.